 - Alleged Victim’s Alcohol or Drug Use - In some cases, an alleged victim is so intoxicated on drugs or alcohol that she is incapable of consenting to sex.
 However, the Supreme Judicial Court has ruled that the Commonwealth must prove that the alleged victim was severely intoxicated in order for her to lack capacity to consent.
 Additionally, the Commonwealth must prove beyond a reasonable doubt that the defendant knew, or reasonably should have known, that the alleged victim’s condition rendered her incapable of consenting.

 - Alleged Victim’s Mental Health Records - If the alleged victim has previously received mental health counseling, her treatment records might be admissible at trial.
 There is a complicated procedure used to determine whether her records will be produced and ultimately shown to the jury.
 Attorney Spring is experienced in litigating such issues.

 Attorney Chris Spring has successfully defended individuals charged with all types of sex crimes.
 He has experience in cross-examining alleged child rape victims and has successfully filed motions to obtain alleged victims’ mental health records.
 He has hired a DNA expert to rebut the Commonwealth’s powerful forensic evidence and he has cross-examined the Commonwealth’s DNA experts.
-Attorney Spring is extremely experienced in defending rape cases.
+Call Attorney Spring for a free consultation.